jyutzler/Bridge-Systems/system.md

 3♥ = not forcing.

 # Weak Two Bids of 2♦, 2♥, or 2♠
-A weak two-bid shows a six-card suit of reasonable quality and 5–11 HCP.
-On rare occasions it may be a very good five-card suit.
-It is possible to open a weak two with a poor seven-card suit (not good enough to open with at the three level).
+A weak two-bid generally shows a six-card suit of reasonable quality and 5–11 HCP.
+A good five-card suit is possible, especially when non-vulnerable.
+A poor seven-card suit is also possible when it is not good enough to open with at the three level.

 Responses:

-A 2NT response is forcing, showing game interest.
+   * 2NT: forcing, showing game interest.
 (This applies also if the opponents intervene with a double or a bid.)
-Opener rebids his suit with a minimum weak two (5–8 points).
-With a maximum hand opener bids another suit to show a “feature” (ace or king in that suit); lacking a feature, he raises to 3NT and lets responder place the contract.

-Any raise of opener’s suit is to play and could be preemptive.
+   * Raise: to play, could be preemptive.

-A 3NT response is also to play.
+   * 3NT: to play.

-“RONF” on the card means “Raise Only Non-Force.”
-A new-suit response is forcing one round and shows at least a five-card suit.
-Opener should raise a major suit response with a three-card fit, or perhaps with a doubleton honor.

-With no fit for responder’s suit, opener rebids:
-   * With a minimum weak two-bid (5–8 points), rebid the suit at the lowest level.
-   * With a maximum weak two-bid, name a new suit or bid notrump.
+   * New suit: non-forcing (alertable), showing a better preempt.

+After a 2NT response,
+   * Rebid original suit: weaker and/or longer suit
+   * New suit: “feature” (ace or king in that suit)
+   * 3NT: AKJ or better, no feature

 # Slam Bidding
 ## Blackwood
 Blackwood 4NT is used to ask for aces.
 Responses show the number of aces by